weakish/weakish.github.com/log/README.md

 I am not able to prove the first bit is true but let me just assume the first bit is true.

 The second bit is I have to really look for the God.
 Jesus said you only have to have faith the size of a mustard seed.
-But no matter how small the size of the faith, it is **still an opt-in option**.
+But no matter how small the size of the faith is, it is **still an opt-in option**.
 If God is really good, then why faith is **not an opt-out option**?

 Because we are sinners.
 And the sensible default option for sinners is no faith and going to hell.
 Salvation is a **gift** from the God.